-While some people like to take their pets to the nearest local dog-grooming salon, some cannot afford the luxury of doing so, as regards to budget, time and convenience.
-Ideally, every dog deserves a pet owner who can take care of him/her, with the utmost attention to both external and internal well-being of the animal.
+While some people like to take their pets to the nearest local dog-grooming salon, some cannot afford the luxury of doing so, as regards to budget, time, and convenience.
+Ideally, every dog deserves a pet owner who can take care of him/her, with the utmost attention to both the external and internal well-being of the animal.

 Are you wondering how to get started with dog-grooming from home?
 Worry not, because below is a look at some of the easiest DIY grooming tips to practice on your dog at the comfort of your home:

 You cannot bank on your hair grooming tools as the same ones you intend to use on your pet.
 Manufacturers have improved the value they offer to people by introducing so many dog-grooming tools so that you can identify specific ones appropriate for your pet.

 Ensure you have a brush or a comb, scissors, and clippers.
 As the basic tools.
 For the hairbrush, choose a meta-pinned brush if your pet has a long coat, and a rubber-toothed brush if the dog’s coat is short.
 The scissors your use should be sharp at all times.

 A dog tends to accumulate and hide a lot of dirt and mud on the hair strands, and if you do not tame this, it may result in ticks, dust mites, and other parasites hiding under the coat.

 Ideally, the shampoo you choose for your dog should be high-quality, but more importantly, fashioned for a dog.
 You also want to ensure that the shampoo is free from harsh chemicals that might be too harsh on your dog, particularly if he/she has allergies to a specific product.

 Tip: you can dilute the shampoo so that you have an easy time washing out the lather from your dog’s coat.